Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 During the configuration process, admins can assign attributes to your network users that denote user groups within your organization.
 Based on the user’s role, seniority, job function, or countless other factors, you can distribute countless use policies and network settings.
 The customization can be as simple or complex as required.

 As a result, network users enroll once for network access and are authorized for the life of their certificate.
-IT is provided comprehensive visibility context concerning who is connected to the network and what they are browsing.
+It provides comprehensive visibility context concerning who is connected to the network and what they are browsing.
 For accurate reporting and a network organized around your policies, turn to certificate solutions for Google Workspace SAML.

 Public Key Infrastructure (PKI) for Certificate-Based Authentication